pixelatedk/predicting-VL-outbreaks/README.md

-how can we use predictive modelling and computational biology to predict future outbreaks of NTDs (Neglected Tropical Diseases) in under-resourced communities?
+How can we use predictive modelling and computational biology to predict future outbreaks of NTDs (Neglected Tropical Diseases) in under-resourced communities?

-Original research created by InViro Labs (Arya Bari, Marlene Bucher, Vicky Kuang) Post-hoc advisory by Dr Lindsey Fiddes and Dr. Natasha Christie-Holmes
+Original research created by InViro Labs (Arya Bari, Marlene Bucher, Vicky Kuang)

+Advisory Board: Dr Lindsey Fiddes and Dr. Natasha Christie-Holmes

 we propose a sentinel surveillance tracking system using pre-existing HIV patient care infrastructure.